Charone Peake

-Charone Eric Peake (born October 16, 1992) is a gridiron football wide receiver who is a free agent.
+Charone Eric Peake (born October 16, 1992) is an American former professional football wide receiver.
 He played college football at Clemson.
-Peake was drafted by the New York Jets in the seventh round in the 2016 NFL Draft.
+Peake was selected by the New York Jets in the seventh round of the 2016 NFL draft.

-Early years
+Early life

 Peake played both the U.S. Army All-American game and Shrine Bowl.
 He was a USA Today Second-team All-American and ranked the 14th overall player in the nation by ESPN.
 Peake was rated as 50th overall player in the nation by 247Sports.com.
 Peake was also ranked the 73rd player in the nation by Scout.com, ranked 66th overall player in the nation by Sporting News and was ranked as the 83rd overall player in the nation by Rivals.com.
 Peake was a finalist for Mr. Football in South Carolina where he helped his Dorman High School football team to the state championship game.
 In his senior season at high school, Peake had 65 receptions for 1,053 yards and nine receiving touchdowns and had 18 carries for 120 rushing yards.
 Peake was named region Male Student-Athlete-of-the-Year in senior season.
 In his senior season at high school, Peake 52 receptions for 881 receiving yards and nine receiving touchdowns and 41 carries for 319 rushing yards.
 He had 19 catches for 300 receiving yards in his sophomore season.

 College career

 Peake was named to the Biletnikoff Award Watch List member prior to the preseason of his junior season.
-Peake was named to ACC Academic Honor Roll at Clemson in his junior season.
+Peake was named to Atlantic Coast Conference (ACC) Academic Honor Roll at Clemson in his junior season.